Moog Music: Mother-32 (2015)

 Embracing renewed interest in modular synthesis and the ever growing Eurorack synthesizer standard's popularity, Moog Music introduced the Mother-32 as a Eurorack compatible synthesizer featuring Moog circuitry and sound.
 They have since released a number of modules as well as modular and semi-modular synthesizers.

 DFAM (Drummer From Another Mother) (2018)

 In 2017, Moog Music unveiled the DFAM at Moogfest as a successor to the Mother-32 series of Eurorack-friendly semi-modular synthesizers.
 DFAM is a percussive synthesizer with the ability to create "dirty and punchy" drum sounds.

 Grandmother (2018)

 Following in the footsteps of the early modular synthesizer reissues the company introduced in the 2010s and the Mother-32 and other Eurorack friendly options of the same decade, Moog Music introduced the semi-modular Moog Grandmother synthesizer, offering buyers of Moog instruments the freedom of modular patchability combined with the immediate accessibility of a fixed path synthesizer.
-The synthesizer again yielded an expanded version released by the company named the Moog Matriarch in 2019.